BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

     sudo apt update

-    Type 'exit' to disconnect from the Instance.
+Type 'exit' to close the ssh session to this instance

 Re-associate the Elastic IP
 ---------------------------